University of Tennessee Academic Policies

 For additional information about privacy, please visit Website Privacy.

-If you are a current UT student seeking information about privacy as it relates to Proctorio, UT’s remote proctoring service, please self-enroll in the Canvas site.
+(If you are a current UT student seeking information about privacy as it relates to Proctorio, UT’s remote proctoring service, please self-enroll in the Canvas site.)

-Office of Information Technology (OIT) Policies
+Office of Innovative Technologies (OIT) Policies

 Copyright Laws & Instructional Materials